WebADM Hardware Security Configuration (HSM)

 [enter] to leave the toggle flags menu.

 Now, an optional configuration password can be set.
-Such password allows the configuration to be changed after exit from configuration mode.
+Such password allows the configuration to be changed after exiting from configuration mode.

 Enter g then